TIWG/org.omg.oti.uml.core/README.md

-This GIT repository only contains the IMCE CI build/publishing configuration for the OMG OTI Core, it does not contain any of the OMG OTI Core source code per se:
+This GIT repository only contains the IMCE CI build/publishing configuration for the OMG OTI Core, it contains a copy the OMG OTI Core SVN repository:

 https://www.omgwiki.org/repos/TIWG/Eclipse%20Scala%20Projects/org.omg.oti